 April15

 Nina, a dedicated obstetrician, works in the only small hospital in a remote Georgian town, where she is deeply committed to her patients.
 But when a newborn dies shortly after delivery, her competence is suddenly called into question.
 The scrutiny intensifies as whispers spread, accusing her of performing illegal abortions.
-In this powerful drama, Georgian filmmaker Dea Kulumbegashvili follows up her acclaimed debut Beginning with an exploration of bodily autonomy and the fragile social standing of a determined woman in an isolated community.
+In this powerfully atmospheric drama, Georgian filmmaker Dea Kulumbegashvili follows up her acclaimed debut Beginning with an exploration of bodily autonomy and the fragile social standing of a determined woman in an isolated community.

 Reviews